-Here you will find information about each of our nine awards, and the criteria.
+Here you will find information about each of our ten awards, and the criteria.
 It is also important that each volunteer and their activities support our vision of a world where diabetes can do no harm.

 Campaigning and Influencing Award